conor-smith/3403Project/README.md

 in the polls should be chosen based on a mix of critical reception and/or audience reception.
 More specific topics are also great for avoiding this issue as the likely candidate pool would shrink (e.g: The best movie of 2019 vs The best movie sound design of 2019).
 This would also get users thinking more deeply about movies.

+TODO explain social mechanism/voting mechanism used.

 ## Architecture
-the architecture of the web application
+TODO the architecture of the web application

 ## Getting Started
+TODO fill out OS versions

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes (tested on macOS, PLACEHOLDER and PLACEHOLDER.)
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes (tested on Windows, Linux and macOS 10.14.4).
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 While in your virtual environment, install the following: